materiaraiding/materiaraiding-old/_ultimate/uwu.md

 Four nails will spawn, orient yourself so the closest two nails are north.
 One Healer will get {% glossary Searing Wind %}, take this to relative south and stay on the wall, top yourself up as necessary and focus boss.

+OT will be tethered to a random DPS - try to stay close to them, but focus on nails/ifrit.
+This Tether will reduce damage done based on stacks and stacks increase with distance.

 Ranged will split and bait {% glossary Eruptions %} at SE and SW, moving up to hit each nail twice with a {% glossary Eruptions %}, this will cause the nails to grow.
 Once the nails have been hit twice, destroy them in the following order.

 ![](./assets/images/diagrams/nails.png)

-Correctly destroying nails in order will force the Ifrit dash pattern to occur in a predictable pattern.
+The order that Infernal Nails are destroyed will determine the order of Ifrit’s Crimson Cyclone charges in a later phase (i.e. the first Crimson Cyclone comes from the same location as the first nail that was killed).
 This is a very tight DPS window and you will need to ensure you weaken the nails to ensure you can kill them quickly once they are fully grown.

 {: .note }
 If this is done correctly, the boss will now be awakened.